Skip to main content

 The groundwater standards for arsenic were adopted in Cycle 1 (1985) and updated in 2003.

-Arsenic is a naturally occurring mineral that is used make other metals, glass, electronics, and wood preservatives.
-Additionally, some commercial pesticides contain arsenic.
-Studies among people have shown that exposure to high levels of arsenic for years may increase risk of certain types of cancer, affect the skin and nails, and impact the nervous system.
+Arsenic is a naturally occurring mineral that is used make glass, electronics, and wood preservatives.
+Studies have shown that exposure to high levels of arsenic can increase the risk of certain types of cancer, affect the skin and nails, and impact the nervous system.

 Asbestos